LogtalkDotOrg/logtalk3/manuals/sources/refman/control/call_super_1.rst

 the :ref:`optimize <flag_optimize>` flag, these lookups are performed at compile time when the predicate is static and sufficient information is available.
 When the lookups are performed at runtime, a caching mechanism is used to improve performance in subsequent calls.
+See the user manual section on :ref:`performance <performance_performance>` for details.

 When the call is made from within an object, the lookup for the predicate definition starts at the imported categories, if any.
 If an